David-Durst/embeddedHaskellAetherling/theory/Scheduling.md

 ```

-The [motivating examples](#motivating_examples) show that this auto-scheduler does not correctly schedule programs that a user can be expected to write.
+The [naive scheduler examples](#naive_scheduler_examples) show that this attempt fails to correctly schedule programs that compose multi-rate and nested operators.

-# Motivating Examples
+# Naive Scheduler Examples
 There are five main issues that the scheduler will have to handle:
 1. **Individual Operator Rewrites** - scheduling individual, sequence operators by rewriting them to space-time operators with the desired throughput
 1. **Composition** - scheduling composed operators so that the produced space-time operators have matching type signatures